- Chart

 Core Business Areas

-- Personal & Commercial Banking: Provides a wide array of financial products and services, including deposit accounts, loans, mortgages, and credit cards, to individual clients and small businesses.
+- Personal & Commercial Banking: Offers a wide range of retail and commercial banking services, including chequing and savings accounts, mortgages, loans, credit cards, and small business banking.
+Serves millions of clients across Canada.

-- Wealth Management: Offers investment management, financial planning, and trust services to high-net-worth individuals, families, and institutions.
+- Wealth Management: Provides investment management, financial planning, trust services, and private banking solutions to individuals, families, and institutions.
+This segment includes RBC Global Asset Management, one of the world's largest asset managers.

-- Insurance: Offers a range of insurance products, including life, health, home, and auto insurance, to individuals and businesses.
+- Insurance: Offers a comprehensive suite of insurance products, including life, health, travel, home, and auto insurance to both individuals and businesses.

 Leadership and Structure